btcpayserver/btcpayserver-doc/docs/Troubleshooting.md

 `bitcoin-lightning-cli.sh getlog`

+## 2.3 - Bitcoin Node Logs

+In addition to printing logs of your Bitoind container, you can also use any of the [bitcoin-cli commands](https://developer.bitcoin.org/reference/rpc/index.html) to obtain information from your bitcoin node.
+BTCPay includes a script to allow you to communicate with your Bitcoin node easily.

+Inside the `btcpayserver-docker` folder, get the blockchain information using your node:

+`bitcoin-cli.sh getblockchaininfo`

 ## 3. Finding a solution yourself (Google, FAQ, GitHub issues)

 Even though setups differ, the chances that someone else experienced the same issue as yours are pretty high.
 Take a few moments, Google around and see if you can solve it yourself.